PagerDuty/security-training/docs/for_engineers/index.md

 Like I said, it's pretty much game over once you have an SQL injection point.
 You could use `LOAD_FILE` to load things from the filesystem too.

+???+ comment "Presenter's Comment"
-> It's worth noting that this isn't always possible, it will depend on permissions and any extra security the operating system has, but it's feasible at least.
+    It's worth noting that this isn't always possible, it will depend on permissions and any extra security the operating system has, but it's feasible at least.

 ---